Kavithma-Thushal/Simple-POS-BackEnd-Node/README.md

 # 🌟 Simple POS BackEnd - Node.js 🌟

 The Simple POS BackEnd is a robust and efficient backend system designed to support a Point of Sale (POS) application.
-Built with the Node.js and Express.js Framework, this backend provides essential functionalities for managing customers, item details, and order processing.
+Built with Node.js and the Express.js framework, this backend provides essential functionalities for managing customers, item details, and order processing.

 ## 🛠️ Tech Stack